-The minimum borrower contribution for the Portfolio Program has been updated to allow a gift after a 5% minimum borrower contribution for loan amounts > \$1,000,000 up to \$1,500,000.
-For loan amounts > \$1,500,000 all funds must from come from the borrower (which is an expansion from the prior limit of \$1,000,000).
+• The section outlining the Portfolio Program minimum borrower contribution requirements has been reorganized.
+The former bullets separately addressing 1-unit primary residence and 2-4 unit primary residence have been combined and are now reflected as 1-4 unit primary residence.
+As announced on March 1, 2022, the minimum borrower contribution requirements for loan amounts > \$1,000,000 up to \$1,500,000 have been updated to allow a gift after a 5% minimum borrower contribution.
+For loan amounts > \$1,500,000 all funds must come from the borrower (an expansion from the prior limit of \$1,000,000).